BICYCLE AND MOTORCYCLE POLICY

 All operators of any type of motor vehicle or bicycle shall yield right-of-way to emergency vehicles and pedestrians.

 Bicycles/motorcycles will be parked and secured or chained to bicycle/motorcycle racks/pads only (applies only to Hattiesburg and Gulf Park campuses at this time).

 Bicycles/motorcycles may not be operated, secured, chained or parked inside buildings, near doorways or entrances to buildings, on sidewalks, handicap ramps, handrails, light poles, fence/sign posts, stairwells, shrubs, trees, lawns, in pedestrian paths, in any location impeding pedestrian and vehicular movement, or in such a way as to create a hazard.

 Abandoned bicycles/motorcycles will be picked up and impounded at regular intervals.
 Bicycles/motorcycles may be considered abandoned if they are not moved or relocated within 30 days or are not in operable condition.

-The university assumes no responsibility for the care and protection of any bicycles/motorcycles or attached accessories or contents at any time the bicycle/motorcycle is operated or parked on campus.
+The University assumes no responsibility for the care and protection of any bicycles/motorcycles or attached accessories or contents at any time the bicycle/motorcycle is operated or parked on a campus.

 Failure to comply with these rules and regulations will result in impoundment of bicycles/motorcycles, fines and towing.
 Neither the University nor its representatives will be held liable for any damage that occurs during removal or impoundment procedures.
 Bicycles will be removed or impounded by the University Police Department and assessed a $25 fine.
 Motorcycles will be towed by the Department of Parking Management and assessed a $100 fine.

 A bicycle/motorcycle may be claimed with proof of ownership at the Department of Parking Management, and bicycles may be claimed with proof of ownership by contacting the University Police Department during regular business hours, Monday-Friday, 8 a.m. - 5 p.m.
 After 5 p.m., all motorcycles/bicycles must be claimed at the University Police Department with proof of ownership.
 After 60 days, unclaimed bicycles may be disposed of or auctioned.